wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security/includes/detect-threats.md

 To scope an anomaly detection policy:

-1. Sign in to the Microsoft Cloud App Security Portal through your browser.
+1. Sign in to the Microsoft Defender for Cloud Apps Portal through your browser.
 1. Select **Control** > **Policies**, and set the **Type** filter to **Anomaly detection policy**.
 1. Select the policy you want to scope.
 1. Under **Scope**, change the dropdown from the default setting of **All users and groups**, to **Specific users and groups**.